ngs-docs/angus/MacManes_Trinity.rst

 ================================================

-**Launch a BIG maching** Maybe a c4.8xl that has 32 cores and 60GB RAM
+**Launch a BIG maching** Maybe a c4.8xl that has 32 cores and 60GB RAM.
+Get 100Gb Hard Drive

 Trinity: http://trinityrnaseq.github.io/